 For more information, please visit www.sdsc.edu.

-Proven experience as an administrator or developer of large-scale HPC clusters.
+Proven experience as an administrator of large-scale HPC clusters.

 Advanced knowledge of Linux, including services, networking, and file systems.

-Strong demonstrated experience with a major configuration management software, including application packaging and installation.
+Strong experience with a major configuration management software, including application packaging and installation.

-Experience with distributed and parallel file systems such as Lustre and GPFS or other high performance file systems.
+Experience administering distributed and parallel file systems such as Lustre and GPFS or other high performance file systems

 The University of California is an Equal Opportunity/Affirmative Action Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability, age, protected veteran status, gender identity or sexual orientation.
 For the complete University of California nondiscrimination and affirmative action policy see: http://www-hr.ucsd.edu/saa/nondiscr.html

 UC San Diego is a smoke and tobacco free environment.
 Please visit smokefree.ucsd.edu for more information.